dbome/dataset/scripts/docs/testing/README.md

 | [`grapher_annotations.txt`](../../scripts/testing/grapher_annotations.txt),[`source_table.html`](../../scripts/testing/source_table.html )       | Other output files.       |
 | [`test_update.sh.template`](../../scripts/testing/test_update.sh.template)      | Template to push testing update changes.       |

-_*Only most relevant files have been listed_
+_*Only the most relevant files have been listed.*_

 ## 2. Development environment
 To update the data, make sure you follow the steps below.

 ### Python and R
-Make sure you have a working environment with R and python 3 installed.
-We recommend R >= 4.0.2 and Python >= 3.7.
+Make sure you have a working environment with R and Python 3 installed.
+We recommend R >= 4.0.2 and Python >= 3.7

 ### Install python requirements
 In your environment (shell), run: